dddrrreee/cs140e-win19/lab1-blink/lab.md

 ### Lab: make sure hardware and toolchain is working.

-We'll use different variations of a blinky light using GPIO 20.
+We'll use different variations of a blinky light using GPIO 20:
+	1. you'll make the code blink manually;
+	2. then use a pre-compiled program;
+	3. then use a bootloader;
+	4. then install the r/pi tool chain, compile a given assembly version and use it.
+	5. then write your own and compile: this is the fun part.
+It's also the longest.

+The final test for the lab: blink using pin 1, pin 10, pin 18 and blink 19 and 20 simultaneously.

 #### 1. Make sure hardware is working:
   1. Connect the USB-to-TTL Serial cable's power (red) and ground  (black)